Mass (mass spectrometry): Exact mass

 The exact mass of an isotopic species (more appropriately, the calculated exact mass) is obtained by summing the masses of the individual isotopes of the molecule.
 For example, the exact mass of water containing two hydrogen-1 (1H) and one oxygen-16 (16O) is 1.0078 + 1.0078 + 15.9949 = 18.0105 Da.
 The exact mass of heavy water, containing two hydrogen-2 (deuterium or 2H) and one oxygen-16 (16O) is 2.0141 + 2.0141 + 15.9949 = 20.0229 Da.

 When an exact mass value is given without specifying an isotopic species, it normally refers to the most abundant isotopic species.

 Monoisotopic mass

 The monoisotopic mass is the sum of the masses of the atoms in a molecule using the unbound, ground-state, rest mass of the principal (most abundant) isotope for each element.
 The monoisotopic mass of a molecule or ion is the exact mass obtained using the principal isotopes.
-Monoisotopic mass is typically expressed in daltons.
+Monoisotopic mass is typically expressed in daltons (Da).
+This is also known as the exact (a.k.a theoretical) mass.

 For typical organic compounds, where the monoisotopic mass is most commonly used, this also results in the lightest isotope being selected.
 For some heavier atoms such as iron and argon the principal isotope is not the lightest isotope.
 The mass spectrum peak corresponding to the monoisotopic mass is often not observed for large molecules, but can be determined from the isotopic distribution.